School of Psychology

 BBSc (Hons); PhD LaTrobe University

 After completing my honours degree in psychology at LaTrobe University in Melbourne I had a brief stint as a psychologist at Mont Park Psychiatric Hospital and discovered that I was terribly under prepared for clinical work.
 I returned to do my Ph.D. in clinical psychology at Latrobe University focusing on social anxiety and skills training, which I completed in 1979.
 I taught at the Lincoln Institute for four years, working in health psychology and establishing a multi-disciplinary Post Graduate Diploma in Community Health.
 In 1982 the call of warmer climates led me to Brisbane where I took a job as a Senior Lecturer in Psychology at what was then Brisbane College of Advanced Education (now part of Queensland University of Technology), where I co-ordinated a Post Graduate Diploma in Counseling, and developed a part-time private practice.
 I wanted to get more seriously into research, and took a job as a Lecturer in Clinical Psychology in the Department of Psychiatry at the University of Queensland, and began working with couples and families.
 For 5 years from 1990 to the end of 1994 I was appointed to a conjoint position as Chief Psychologist of the Royal Brisbane Hospital and Reader in Clinical Psychology.
 In 1995 I was appointed as Professor and Head of the School of Applied Psychology at Griffith University, where I worked for 14 years in a range of management roles, and sustained and built my research on couple relationships.
-In 2009 I began as Professor of Clinical Psychology and Director of Clinical Training in the School of Psychology at The University of Queensland.
+In 2009 I began as Professor of Clinical Psychology at The University of Queensland.
 I am a practicing clinical psychologist, an active researcher and a clinical teacher.
 My specialist area of expertise and enthusiastic interest is couples and families, with a focus on developing and evaluating innovative interventions.

 A little personal note